dymodi/dymodi.github.io/Literature-Reviews/Sensing/Context-Aware-Computing-Related-Works.md

 date: 19/6/13
 ---

-In another [survey](https://dymodi.github.io/Research/Literature-Reviews/Sensing/Scene-Ambience-Sensing-Monitoring-Related-Works), we only focus on single-source context sensing without complete application solution.
-We need broaden the scope and try to find more related works on multi-source sensor with complete upper layer application.
+In another [survey](https://dymodi.github.io/Research/Literature-Reviews/Sensing/Scene-Ambience-Sensing-Monitoring-Related-Works), we only focus on single-source context sensing without a complete application solution.
+We need to broaden the scope and try to find more related works on multi-source sensors with complete upper layer application.

-In this survey, we focus on the context-aware computing, which was a individual research field.
+In this survey, we focus on context-aware computing, which was an individual research field.